Wheaton College (Illinois): Student life

 Wheaton dedicated the Memorial Student Center (MSC) on June 11, 1951.
 The college built the center in memory of over 1,600 former students and graduates who served in World War II and in honor of those 39 who gave their lives.
 The center housed the Student Union Café, nicknamed "the Stupe" (which has since moved to the Beamer Center).
 An early pamphlet described the new building and listed some rules for its use, such as No Rook Playing and No Playing of Boogie-Woogie, Jazz, or Otherwise Abusing the Piano.
 The MSC was remodeled during the Fall semester of 2007 for academic use and is now home to the Business Economics department, the Political Science and International Relations department, and the Wheaton College Center for Faith, Politics, and Economics.

 Wheaton remodeled the MSC according to the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED).
 The MSC was the first building renovated according to these standards and exceeded existing EPA standards.
 Many of the materials used were post-consumer, and over 20% of the materials were manufactured within a 500 mi radius of the College.
 The MSC remodeling is part of the current capital campaign, The Promise of Wheaton.

 The Dining Hall (now the "Student Services Building") opened on January 4, 1953.
 Today it houses Student Development, Undergraduate Admissions, and the College Bookstore.

 Jenks Hall is home to the Arena Theater, which was established in the Fall of 1974 and has staged over 100 full-length productions.

-The Chrouser Sports Complex (CSC) features an 8,000-square-foot weight room, three student recreational gyms, an elevated jogging track, a climbing wall, "smart" classrooms, and conference rooms, and a new physiology lab.
+The Chrouser Sports Complex (CSC) features three student recreational gyms, an 8,000-square-foot weight room, an elevated jogging track, a climbing wall, "smart" classrooms, and conference rooms, and a new physiology lab.